-Second, we see that, as we add more nodes, the run times decrease much more rapidly for the hybrid configurations.
-For example, with four nodes, the $12 \times 2$ configuration gives the fastest solve time.
-This is good news for hybrid methods as they can take advantage of the node level concurrency.
+However, as we add more nodes (and cores), we see that the run times decrease much more rapidly for the hybrid configurations.
+For four nodes, the $12 \times 2$ configuration gives the fastest solve time.
 We believe that this is mainly due to the subproblems getting smaller.
-We conjecture that using more threads would be helpful on smaller problem sizes per core.
+We conjecture that using more threads would be helpful on smaller problem sizes (per core).

-To understand how the algorithmic choices affect our strong scaling results we also repeated the experiment with the same $360K \times 360K$ problem with probing.
-The time for the solve is shown in Figure 5(b).
+To understand how the algorithmic choices affect our strong scaling results we also repeated the experiment with the same 360Kx360K problem with probing.
+The time for the solve is shown in Figure 6.
 The results are almost identical to the dropping method.
-The MPI only version started performing poorly at 96 cores.
+The MPI only version became worse at 192 cores.
 At 192 cores any MPI+thread combination beats flat MPI.
 However, MPI only is still the best choice at 24 cores.
-The number of iterations for this experiment is shown in Table III.
+The number of iterations for this experiment is shown in Table 3.
 We can see that the number of iterations for the probing method is better than the dropping method.